 Edinburgh is also one of the best places to visit in January in Europe as you can also celebrate Hogmanay (New Year’s Day) in the city which is one of the city’s largest festivals.
 However, just note that this is one of the busiest (and most expensive in terms of lodging) weeks of the year to be in Edinburgh.

-The winter nights in London are very long, with darkness descending before 4pm and not lifting until around 8am – but it’s such a magical place to visit at this time of the year that you hardly notice.
+The winter nights in London are very long, with darkness descending before 4 pm and not lifting until around 8 am – but Christmas in London is such a magical place to visit at this time of the year that you hardly notice.